spostolsky/fileWatcher/README.md

 # File & Folder Watcher

-Extension for Visual Studio Code
-Extension for Visual Studio Code

 This extension allows configuring commands that get run whenever a file is saved or folder is changed in vscode.

 ## Features